8go/matrix-commander/README.md

                         high.
 Verbosity only affects the debug information.
                         So, if '--debug' is not used then '--verbose' will be ignored.
-  --login LOGIN         Login to and authenticate with the Matrix homeserver.
+  --login LOGIN_TYPE    Login to and authenticate with the Matrix homeserver.
                         This requires exactly one argument, the login method.
                         Currently two choices are offered: 'password' and 'sso'.
 Provide one of these methods.
 If you have